contiki-ng/contiki-ng/doc/platforms/nrf.md

 The following features have been implemented:
 * Support for the 802.15.4 mode of the radio, including IPv6 using 6LoWPAN
-* Support for both TSCH and CSMA
+* Support for both TSCH and CSMA (TSCH availability varies by SoC; see the per-SoC sections below)
 * No dependency on the nRF5 SDK
 * Contiki-NG system clock and rtimers
 * UART driver